 The wires in my brain seem to be configured by some elaborate practical joke.
 There are either way too many or too few connecting this input to the corresponding cortex, or they are just connected to the wrong places.
 It’s like gremlins sabotaged my machinery.

-This is not how most Aspie’s brains work, but it’s how mine works.
+This is not how most autistic people’s brains work, I imagine, but it’s how mine works.

 I imagine that being inside my mind, depending on the instance and circumstances, is like an acid trip.
 I’ve never used psychedelic drugs, but it’s always struck me as strange to hear people gush about their experiences on an acid trip.
 I didn’t realize that most people’s brains don’t work the way mine does, but they were describing every other day in my head.

 I’m not sure where the synesthesia ends and the sensory processing disorder begins, but I’ve got a heavy helping of both, and some other things on top of that.